Passive defect driven morphogenesis in nematic membranes

 According to Eq.~\ref{eq:3}, the height of the surface is also controlled by the phase of the defect.
 For equal Frank constants, the existence condition for conical shapes can be satisfied when $\psi<\pi/4$.
 Beyond this point, the increased energy associated with twist and bend distortions of the director field on a conical surface is too great and a flat surface is favoured.
 To further explore this effect, we numerically studied the equilibrium shapes of surfaces with a prescribed uniform phase, $\psi$, and a varying ratio of bend and splay elastic constants, $k_1/(k_1+k_3)$, Fig.~\ref{fig:f1}c.
 In general, we find that vortices cannot deform a surface.
 In most cases, the aster generates the maximal out-of-plane deformation, except when $k_3\gg k_1$ and the maximal deformation occurs near $\psi\sim\pi/8$, see Fig.~\ref{fig:f1}e.
 This result is also predicted by the conical surface approximation, which is given by the green line in Fig.~\ref{fig:f1}c.

 To further explore these results, we now focus on the effects of varying all three Frank elastic constants; we also relax the constraint that $\psi$ is constant.
-Both $\zeta'$ and $\psi$ are unconstrained at the boundary.
+Both $\zeta'$ and $\psi$ are only constrained by the rotational symmetry at the boundary.
 Figs.~\ref{fig:f2}a and \ref{fig:f2}b show respectively the height at the center, $\zeta(0)$, and the phase at the outer boundary, $\psi(R)$, of the energy minimizing states for varying Frank coefficients.
-We found that, in agreement with Eq.~\ref{eq:3}, the height of the deformed membrane is determined by the magnitude of $k_1$.
+We found that the height of the deformed membrane is determined by the magnitude of $k_1$.
 Two transitions from flat to deformed surfaces were identified, which are primarily dependent on the relative values of $k_1$ and $k_3$.
 The transition from a flat to a deformed surface with an aster is determined by the threshold \eqref{eq:5} with $k_1=k/3$ (magenta line in Figs.~\ref{fig:f2}a-b).
 A flat disc with a vortex is linearly stable to out-of-plane deformations, see Sec.~1.4 in \cite{supp_mater}.
 The red line in Fig.~\ref{fig:f2}a-b can be found by comparing the energy of a flat disc with a vortex (i.e. $2\pi k_3 \log(1/\Delta)+\pi \sigma(1-\Delta^2)$) to the energy \eqref{eq:4} for $\psi=0$, that is when

 On a flat surface, if $k_1\!>\!k_3$ ($k_1\!<\!k_3$), the director field assumes a vortex (aster) configuration \cite{de1993physics}.
 On a curved surface, however, an aster can be energetically favoured for values of $k_1>k_3$; indeed all deformed surfaces here feature an aster at their core.
 In most cases, this is a conical aster deformation with constant phase, Fig.~\ref{fig:f2}c.
 However, when $k_2\ll k_3<k_1$ we observe a new state with a spatially varying phase which features a conical aster close to the core combined with a negative Gaussian curvature spiral region near the boundary, Fig.~\ref{fig:f2}d.
 The spiral region reduces splay at the cost of additional bend, however the bend is then exchanged for twist on the negative Gaussian curvature surface when $\psi$ has an intermediate value, which significantly reduces the free-energy density when $k_2$ is small.